 WBZ News Update for July 15, 2023

-WBZ TV's Tiffany Chan and Sarah Wroblewski have the latest headlines and forecast.
+WBZ TV's Ken MacLeod and Jacob Wycoff have the latest headlines and forecast.

 View CBS News In